DanieleSetti/isolated-rnd-lab/README.md

 **To**                         | **Action**  | **From**
 -------------------------------|-------------|---------------------
-22/tcp on enp0s8                | ALLOW IN    | Anywhere
 2049/tcp                        | ALLOW IN    | 192.168.56.0/24
 2049/udp                        | ALLOW IN    | 192.168.56.0/24
 111/tcp                         | ALLOW IN    | 192.168.56.0/24